ccancellieri/fauxmo-gpio-plugin/README.md

 ## Scheduler Plugin

 SchedulerPlugin is a helper plugin: It allows you to add a schedule to another Fauxmo plugin.
-It supports the following functionality:
+SchedulerPlugin supports the following functionality:

 - Turn on/off at a given time of day (e.g., turn on at 6:05 pm)